 - It increases your chances of ranking higher on search engine results pages (SERPs)

 So even if you have a small budget, make sure to prioritize this element.
-It’ll increase your ROI.
+It’ll increase your ROI from your website greatly since, as noted earlier in this article, the majority of web traffic comes from mobile sources.

 Here are 10 companies with the best modern website designs that include many of the awesome elements mentioned above.